Dervoo/MarketplaceNFT/README.md

 # Marketplace With Next.JS

+## Instruction for test usage

+Create nft collection contract and pass it to list NFTs also remember to mint NFTs earlier to choose them to be listed by their ID.

 ## Introduction

 In this guide, you will learn how to create a marketplace like [OpenSea](https://opensea.io/) on the Goerli Ethereum test network!